Virginia Tech is the best rushing team in the Power Five after four games

 “It’s going to be a week-to-week thing based on what we’re seeing, how we’re able to get our guys the ball, what our matchups are and so on and so forth,” Fuente said of the run-pass breakdown.
 “I do know that if you can run the ball, it’s a lot easier to throw it.”

 Behind the heaviest offensive line in the ACC, Herbert, who spent his first four years at Kansas, is making an early case to be included in the Heisman Trophy discussion.
-He most recently ran for 143 yards in last weekend’s 40-14 win against Boston College, becoming the first Virginia Tech player since 2011 (David Wilson) to gain 100 yards in four consecutive games.
+He most recently ran for 143 yards in last weekend’s 40-14 win against Boston College, becoming the first Virginia Tech player since David Wilson in 2011 to gain 100 yards in four consecutive games.

 Hooker led the way with 164 yards on 18 carries, marking the first time the Hokies have had a quarterback and running back each gain 100 yards in a game since 2010, when Tyrod Taylor and Darren Evans did so against North Carolina State.